RetroDECK/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-October-2023.md

 We in the team thought we could give you a quick status update on how development is going.

-GitHub link if you do not know what the project is: [https://github.com/XargonWan/RetroDECK](https://github.com/XargonWan/RetroDECK)

 # Status update 2023-10:

 We hope that everyone is ready for a tiny spooky October status update.